Sustainable Exploration

 7. Critical minerals and subsurface systems

-8. Marine and offshore systems
+8. Marine and offshore infrastructure

 9. Orbital and planetary systems